Old Dalby Test Track: Twenty-first century

-When Alstom withdrew from the United Kingdom train-building market, the track was threatened with closure before being leased to Metronet (British infrastructure company) in 2007 to test and commission London Underground S Stock trains being manufactured by Bombardier at Derby Litchurch Lane Works.
+When Alstom withdrew from the United Kingdom train-building market, the track was threatened with closure before being leased to Metronet in 2007 to test and commission London Underground S Stock trains being manufactured by Bombardier at Derby Litchurch Lane Works.
 The former Up line was equipped with approximately 4 km of London Underground-style conductor rails from Old Dalby (milepost 111) to a point near milepost 114.
 The former Down line retains its 25 kV OHLE.
 Testing of the 'S' stock at Old Dalby commenced in March 2009 and was still underway seven years later.

 The public services group Serco was awarded the contract to manage the Old Dalby Test Track on behalf of Metronet, giving it the opportunity to attract other users.
 During April 2010, the track in use for the testing of Class 172 diesel multiple units, which were also manufactured by Bombardier in Derby.

 Network Rail uses the track on an ongoing basis for calibration and testing of measurement and gauging trains; other testing includes the Technical Specification for Interoperability (TSI) high-speed noise compliance, electromagnetic compatibility, wheel slide protection, coupling compatibility, surge pressure in tunnels, low adhesion, and new technology trials and demonstrators.
 The organisation officially refers to Old Dalby as the Rail Innovation and Development Centre (Melton).
 During January 2014, Network Rail applied for changes to the original planning controls to increase train passes on the line substantially during weekdays, citing commissioning of the new Hitachi IEP stock based on the Javelin stock on High Speed 1 for the future electrification of the Great Western Main Line, these changes were presented as expanding the line's testing capabilities even further.

 In 2013, planned activities for Old Dalby included the testing of Thales' automatic train control system for London Underground, and new mainline infrastructure such as the Series One OCS system by Network Rail.
 During early 2015, testing of the first British Rail Class 800 high speed train took place at the track.
 Two years later, some high-speed testing for the IEP programme was still ongoing at the track; some of these tests involved the novel use of balloons to intentionally obstruct ventilation shafts inside Stanton Tunnel.

 During summer 2017, an agreement was finalised for two railtours to be operated along the Old Dalby Test Track later that year; reportedly, spare paths on the test track are said to be scarce due to testing demands associated with the high volume of new rolling stock being acquired by various operators around this time.
 That same year, the local council suggested that the line could be reopened to passengers to allow a direct link between Nottingham and Melton Mowbray, as part of the Government's strategy to open up new areas for housing by recommissioning disused rail lines.

 During March 2021, it was announced that GB Railfreight shall operate the Old Dalby test track on behalf of Network Rail for the following four years.